kanishk1122/kepapro_full/README.md

 🌀 Kepapro – Anime Streaming Platform

 A full-stack anime streaming web application built with the MERN architecture (MongoDB, Express.js, React.js, Node.js).
-The platform allows users to stream anime content securely with authentication, real-time updates, and optimized API performance.
+The platform enables users to explore and stream anime content securely with authentication, real-time updates, and optimized API performance.

 🌐 Project Overview

-Kepapro is a production-ready streaming system designed to deliver smooth, responsive, and secure video playback experiences.
-It includes a frontend for users and a backend for authentication, content management, and data delivery.
+Kepapro is a production-grade streaming platform that combines a powerful backend API with a responsive frontend interface.
+It focuses on security, scalability, and real-time user experience.

-🧩 Architecture
+🧩 Architecture Overview

-The project follows a Modular MERN Architecture:

 Frontend (React + Redux)
         ↓
 Backend API (Node.js + Express)